The best babywearing slings and wraps: Tried and tested for comfort and safety

 Best baby slings and wraps at a glance:

-When it comes to testing baby slings, we considered various aspects of each product.
-Our testers looked at the overall design of the baby sling; assessing how well it was made and the durability, how easy it was to wear and how comfortable it was for different body types, as well as other design features such as adjustability, breathable fabric, and of course the support the sling provides and how safe the tester felt using it.
-We also looked at how easy the baby slings were to clean and our testers' thoughts on value for money.
+For the best baby slings and baby wraps, our testers looked at the overall design of the baby sling; assessing how well it was made and its durability, how easy it was to wear and how comfortable it was for different body types.
+We also looked at other design features such as adjustability, fabric, the support the sling provides and how safe the tester felt using it.
+We also looked at how easy they were to clean and value for money.

-For example, the RYLOOBABY sling was rated as the most comfortable and is made from 95 per cent cotton and 5 per cent spandex; our testers thought it provided good airflow to keep baby cool.
-Our testers' favourite for breathability, however, was the Diono We Made Me Flow Baby Carrier as the fabric was much cooler than most other baby wraps, although they point out that the fabric made it a little slippy and hard to put on.
-The RYLOOBABY sling was difficult to put on, too, and was described as 'confusing', so this was an area where another baby sling shined - Testers said the Boba Bliss Baby Carrier was super simple to put on and praised it for its soft and stretchy material.
+Our parents testers rated the RYLOOBABY sling as the most comfortable.
+It's made from 95 per cent cotton and 5 per cent spandex and they thought it provided good airflow and helped to keep baby cool.
+Our testers' favourite for breathability was the Diono We Made Me Flow Baby Carrier.
+Testers noted the fabric was cooler compared to the others but a little slippy and hard to put on.
+Testers said the Boba Bliss Baby Carrier was super simple to put on and praised it for its soft and stretchy material.

-When it came to aesthetics, the FreeRider Eucalyptus Baby Carrier Wrap was popular for its stylish design, not to mention being made from eco-friendly materials and easy to wash.
-However, our testers pointed out that it needs to be ironed after washing, which may be a hassle for some.
-Plus, though the material was described as silky soft, some thought it was a little too stretchy and, therefore, not providing enough support.
-With a similar design, the Dreamgenii Snuggleroo Baby Carrier was a hit due to the lack of straps and buckles, making it comfortable to wear with weight distributed evenly and no direct pressure - our tester said her body and shoulders were able to take the pressure over a large area.
+The FreeRider Eucalyptus Baby Carrier Wrap was popular for its stylish design, worth mentioning it's also made from eco-friendly materials and easy to wash but needs to be ironed after washing - a hassle for some.
+A similar design, the Dreamgenii Snuggleroo Baby Carrier was comfortable to wear with weight distributed evenly and no direct pressure and our tester said her body and shoulders were able to take the pressure over a large area.

 Expert rating: